vibbits/training-material/topics/R/tutorials/Reading_Writing/tutorial.md

 > 3. How many up- and downregulated genes are there?
 > 4. What is the gene with the highest log2 fold change?
 > 5. What is the data of the gene with the lowest adjusted p-value (= padj)?
 > 6. Write the Ensembl IDs (= row names) of the upregulated genes to a file called up.txt.
-You will use this file for functional enrichment analysis using online tools like ToppGene,EnrichR… These tools want a file with only Ensembl IDs as input (one per line, no double quotes, no column headers, no row names).
+You will use this file for functional enrichment analysis using online tools like ToppGene,EnrichR?
+These tools want a file with only Ensembl IDs as input (one per line, no double quotes, no column headers, no row names).
 >    > ##### {% icon solution %} solution: answer
 >    >
 >    >  ```